MigrationFox Docs

 4. Assign a role that can read the solutions table.
 System Administrator works; a narrower custom role with Solution: Read is preferable in production.

 Why this is a separate grant: Dataverse is its own identity plane.
 The BAP admin role doesn’t imply Dataverse access.
-Each Dataverse organization authorises via its own role-based access and needs an explicit Application User record per service principal.
+Each Dataverse organization authorizes via its own role-based access and needs an explicit Application User record per service principal.

 Token audience: {dataverseUrl}/.default — different per environment because the audience is the org’s own URL (e.g. https://contoso.crm.dynamics.com/.default).
 Our BAP client caches Dataverse tokens per URL so the overhead is one token per scan per env.